 sudo find . -xdev -type f -size +100M

-. with the path to the directory where you want to search for largest files.
+. with the path to the directory where you want to search for the largest files.

-The output will show a list of files without any addition information.
+The output will show a list of files without any additional information.

 /var/lib/libvirt/images/centos-7-desktop_default.img /var/lib/libvirt/images/bionic64_default.img /var/lib/libvirt/images/win10.qcow2 /var/lib/libvirt/images/debian-9_default.img /var/lib/libvirt/images/ubuntu-18-04-desktop_default.img /var/lib/libvirt/images/centos-7_default.img